-NOTE ABOUT POWERPOINT SLIDES
+NOTE ABOUT INSTRUCTOR POWERPOINT SLIDES

-The PowerPoint slides include additional material that can be used to expand the lecture.
-Specific slides have been pointed out in the outline, and a list of all the slides can be found at the end of this chapter.
+The Instructor PowerPoint Slides include most Student PowerPoint Slides, along with additional material that can be used to expand the lecture.
+Images of the Instructor PowerPoint slides can be found at the end of this chapter on Page 2-43.